Terascale-All-sensing-Research-Studio/vr-queue-waiting-dataset/TreatmentResponses/README.md

 Our study consisted of three treatments:
 1. No wait (NO_WAIT): The participant is spawned into the receptionist area and there is no one else in the line.
 The participant may approach the receptionist desk at any time to confirm their appointment.
 2. 3-minute wait (3_MINUTE_WAIT): The participant is spawned into the receptionist area behind a waiting customer NPC.
-The interacting receptionst NPC informs the queue that there is a delay due to a computer problem.
+The interacting receptionist NPC informs the queue that there is a delay due to a computer problem.
 After 3-minutes the customer NPC leaves, after which, the participant can approach the receptionist desk to confirm their appointment.
 3. 6-minute wait (6_MINUTE_WAIT): The participant is spawned into the receptionist area behind two waiting customer NPCs.
 The receptionist NPC informs the queue that there is a delay due to a computer problem.
 The first NPC leaves after 3-minutes and the second NPC after 6-minutes.
 After 6-minutes, the participant is free to approach the receptionist to confirm their appointment.

 All participants complete all three treatments, however, treatments are assigned in random order to each participant.